I. INTRODUCTION

 [41] HB 160, § 2504B(b), lines 95-96.

-[43] Washington State Department of Health death certificate instruction.
+[42] Id., § 2517, lines 186 to 187.[43]
+Washington State Department of Health death certificate instruction.

 [44] See: “Declaration of Testimony” by Oregon attorney Isaac Jackson, dated 09/18/12 (regarding the run-around he got when he attempted to learn whether his client’s father had died under Oregon’s law - the Oregon Health Authority would neither confirm nor deny whether the father had died under the law); E-mail from Alicia Parkman, Oregon Mortality Research Analyst, to Margaret Dore, dated 01/04/12, (law enforcement cannot get access to information); Excerpt from Oregon’s website at ___ (patient identities “not recorded in any manner”); E-mail from Parkman to Dore, 06/27/11, (“all source documentation” destroyed after one year); and "Confidentiality of Death Certificates" policy issued by the Oregon Department of Human Resources Health Division, 02/12/97 1997, (employees failing to comply with confidentiality rules “will immediately be terminated”), Issues in Law & Medicine, Vol. 14, No. 3, 1998.